TheMonHub/SHIRO/CONTRIBUTING.md

 cmake --build .
 ```

-Refer to the top of `CMakeLists.txt` for the most accurate and up-to-date build instructions, including any specific
+Refer to the top of `CMakeLists.txt` for the most accurate and up-to-date build instructions, including any
-platform requirements or configuration options.
+configuration options.

 #### 7. Format Your Code (Crucial!)